one-pace/one-pace-wiki/style-guide.md

 - Cocoyasi Village
 - Dressrosa
 - Elbaf
+- Kano Country
 - Loguetown (pun on prologue and epilogue)
 - Mary Geoise (Mariejois reborn)
 - Tarai Current
 - The City of Gold (Shandora is not called El Dorado)
+- Wano Country (Can also be just Wano)
 - Water 7
 - Wheat Island